Jach/lgame/README.md

 * `lgame.render:present` - wraps sdl-render-present
 * `lgame.render:set-draw-color` - wraps sdl-set-render-draw-color, allows passing
 in a 3 or 4 length rgb/rgba list, or providing the rgba arguments explicitly.
+* `lgame.render:with-draw-color*` - macro to temporarily set and then restore a render draw color
+* `lgame.render:with-render-target*` - macro to temporarily set and then restore a render target to something besides the whole screen texture

 ### lgame.loader